solaritygh/blog/views/posts/goguardian.md

 ## Downloading

 First we need to download the extension, but it isn't a normal extension.
 You can't just get it from the web store.
 So, here's how to download it: When it's automatically installed, it's in a JSON Policy object called ExtensionInstallForceList.
-You can find the policies in "edge://policy".
+You can find the policies in "edge://policy" or "chrome://policy".
 So, what is it?
 There's GoGuardian License, which isn't important.
 However, we get linked to an XML object on the GoGuardian website. (https://goguardian.com/ext/m.xml).
 The contents are as following:
 ```xml
 <gupdate protocol="2.0">
 <app appid="haldlgldplgnggkjaafhelgiaglafanh">